tiltowait/oregon-by-night/docs/house-rules.md

 ### 14. Experience Points
 XP earned with a character must be spent on that character, except if that character dies or is retired.

-<u>Your first Character Retirement/Death is free.
+Your first Character Retirement/Death is free.
 All other Character Retirements/Deaths carry penalties.
 If you Retire/Die within your first month the penalty shall be 30% of your total.
 If you Retire/Die within your second month the penalty shall be 20% of your total.
 If you Retire/Die within your third month the penalty shall be 10% of your total.
 Retiring after this period is free, and dying after this period results in a 10% penalty.
-Round all decimals up, no matter how small.</u>
+Round all decimals up, no matter how small.

-<u>Once Retired, your remaining XP can be spent on the next sheet that’s approved for play.
+Once Retired, your remaining XP can be spent on the next sheet that’s approved for play.
 Retired characters may never return to play.
-Staff may reduce or overrule this if they feel that they have erred in the difficulty of a challenge or a misunderstanding caused the death.</u>
+Staff may reduce or overrule this if they feel that they have erred in the difficulty of a challenge or a misunderstanding caused the death.

 If retired, all XP on that sheet as well as any unspent XP may be spent on the next sheet that’s approved for play.
 Retired characters may *never* return to play.
 If your character dies, 90% of its XP (round all decimals up, no matter how small) shall be returned to your unspent pool to do with as you please.
 Staff may overrule this if they feel that they have erred in the difficulty of a challenge or a misunderstanding caused the death.

 Characters made with XP may add up to 3 years to their age-as-a-vampire per 1 XP on their starting sheet.
 This age has no mechanical benefits or penalties except possibly for ghouls.

-<u>On the first day of your 7th month of play on a Character, and every 3 months thereafter, you receive 10 successes towards any Downtime Activity that your Character can accomplish.
-Extant Characters already older than 3 months as of 5/3/21 are considered to be on the first day of their 4th month, thus your 10 successes will accrue on 8/3/21.</u>
+On the first day of your 7th month of play on a Character, and every 3 months thereafter, you receive 10 successes towards any Downtime Activity that your Character can accomplish.
+Extant Characters already older than 3 months as of 5/3/21 are considered to be on the first day of their 4th month, thus your 10 successes will accrue on 8/3/21.

 Rituals of any Blood Sorcery tradition are obtained by having access to materials or teachers to impart the knowledge, and the expenditure of XP equal to twice the Ritual’s level (three times the Ritual’s level for Abyss Mysticism).
 If you do not meet one of the previous two requirements you may not purchase Rituals nor advance out-of-Clan Blood Sorcery until you obtain such access.